Supporting older Australians: vaccine roll-out at aged care services

 Older men and women are grateful for the support they receive throughout the pandemic and are excited to resume their daily activities like drawing, daily exercises and social activities.

 Sadly, not all older Australians can access aged care facilities.

-Our three aged care facilities provide a home for older people with complex needs – but there is demand for many more facilities like them.
+Funded by the Federal Government, our three aged care facilities provide a home for older people with complex needs – but there is demand for many more facilities like them.
 The number of people aged over 55 who are reaching out for assistance from specialist homelessness services continues to grow and there are not enough resources to help them.